 On December 13, 2013, the Company received a final determination letter from the IRS effectively disallowing the Company's position.
-Therefore, the \$657,987 has been expensed in the current year.
+Therefore, the \$657,987 was expensed in 2013.
 The Company maintains its position and plans to vigorously defend and pursue this position in federal court.